Lettermark logo? Yes, please!

 1. Think strategically: What’s your one-word-positioning?
 If the word were a word, what shape does that word have?
 Is the shape round—like community, holistic, or a cycle?
 Is it a square—like a container, a platform or a building block?
 Or is it a triangle—like an exchange, a pyramid or a sharp mind?
 What letter font reflects your concept best?

-2. Design minimally: Within the letter logo maker, you’ll find settings to adjust your design.
+2. Design minimally: Within the lettermark logo maker, you’ll find settings to adjust your design.
 Use every design setting meaningfully.
 Uppercase spelling gives authority and strength, lowercase spelling adds a casual feel, a thinner style feels more refined, a thicker weight is bolder and younger, tighter spacing between letters will make a logo feel more compact and united, and spaced-out letters will add lightness to the letter logo design.
+Click through different logo fonts in the gray sidebar or click on a letter of your brand name inside the editing area to select a different letter style.

-3. Test in your environment: Generate multiple versions of your letter logo.
-Create logos with different font weights and letter spacing and test the different versions on your website.
+3. Test in your environment: Generate multiple versions of your lettermark.
+They can have different font weights and letter spacing.
+Then, test the different versions on your website.
 See what each of the logos looks like on a desktop computer, a mobile phone, and other applications you already have or know you’ll have in the future.